Honey extractor kit

 - Familiarize yourself with the extractor, and if in doubt, ask for help.

-- Note that combs are loaded and unloaded into the extractor using only the front plastic lid.
-The rear lid is permanently closed.
+- You should load and unload combs into the extractor using only the front plastic lid.
+The rear lid stays permanently closed.

 - Check that the equipment is clean, and the workplace is suitable for food handling.

-- Place extractor on the floor.
-Check honey tap is closed!
+- Place the extractor on the floor.
+Check that the honey tap is closed!
+Place a bucket under the tap.

-- Uncap both sides of a comb of honey.
+- Uncap both sides of a frame of honey.

-- Place three combs in extractor and close lid.
+- Place three frames in the extractor and close the lid.

-- Hold extractor firmly, and spin the handle until about half the honey is removed from one side of the combs.
+- Hold the extractor firmly, and spin the handle until about half the honey is removed from one side of the combs.
 Do not spin the handle fast or you may damage the combs and the extractor.
 You will be charged for any damage to the extractor!

 - Turn the combs round and spin all the honey from the other side.